juftin/adjuftments/docs/usage/expense_entry.md

 ## Entering Expenses

 Entering expenses into Adjuftments is pretty straightforward, with a few tips and tricks.
+Once you submit an expense through the form, `adjuftments` picks up the expense, loads it in the database and marks it as `imported` inside of `airtable`.

 Essentially every entry besides a few categories (`Rent`, `Mortgage`, `Savings`, `Savings Spend` , `Income`, `Interest`, `Adjustment`) is considered to be an expense.
 Creating these expenses is straightforward.
 Submitting expenses into these other categories can take some getting used to.